Shiffrin matches Vonn's World Cup record with win No. 82

 AP Sports Writer

-KRANJSKA GORA, Slovenia (AP) — Mikaela Shiffrin matched Lindsey Vonn’s women’s World Cup skiing record with her 82nd win Sunday.
+KRANJSKA GORA, Slovenia (AP) — The emotions came pouring out of Mikaela Shiffrin when she matched Lindsey Vonn’s women’s World Cup skiing record with her 82nd win Sunday.

+First there was a scream of delight following a serious case of nerves that had been building inside her throughout the day.
+Then came tears during the playing of the American anthem when her thoughts turned to her father, Jeff, who died three years ago.

+“My dad used to be there and taking pictures.
+Most races these days I’ll think about him and I’m able to kind of refocus,” Shiffrin said.
+“But when I’m singing the national anthem (it’s different).
+It was just before I ever won my first World Cup, he said, ‘You better memorize the words of the national anthem, because if you ever win, you better sing it.’
+And so I always think about him when I’m up there.”

 Shiffrin led from start to finish to win a giant slalom by a large margin and can now break Vonn’s mark in a night slalom scheduled for Flachau, Austria, on Tuesday.